-AARP is commemorating its 60th anniversary with the construction of fitness parks in local communities in every state, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
-In collaboration with the national nonprofit, FitLot, AARP Tampa worked with the local Parks and Recreation department to open the first fitness park in St. Petersburg, Florida on April 24, 2019.
+AARP is commemorating its 60th anniversary with the construction of outdoor fitness parks in local communities in every state, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
+In collaboration with the national nonprofit, FitLot, AARP Tampa worked with the local Parks and Recreation department to open the first outdoor fitness park in St. Petersburg, Florida on April 24, 2019.
 AARP CEO Jo Ann Jenkins, Mayor Rick Kriseman, and FitLot Co-Founder and Executive Director Adam Mejerson were on hand to welcome community members to the new park and try out the exercise equipment.

-Over the next several years, additional fitness parks will open with more than a dozen planned for 2019.
+Over the next several years, additional outdoor fitness parks will open with more than a dozen planned for 2019.
 Check the Media Relations blog for details on upcoming and recent openings.

 Public spaces are essential to a vibrant community.
 It’s no surprise that a recent AARP survey found that safe parks are among the top three community features people want in their neighborhoods.
 Some of the benefits outlined in AARP’s Creating Parks and Public Spaces for People of All Ages: A Step-by-Step Guide, include: